inaldor/Memorize/README.md

 A memory game app

 ## About
 The app is the result of my studies of the cs193p classes.
-The topics covered in this demo app was UISwift, Functional Programming, MVVM, Reactive UI and Animation.
+The topics covered in this demo app was SwiftUI, Functional Programming, MVVM, Reactive UI and Animation.

 ## Features
 * The objective is to reveal the most pairs of cards